Client-Side Attacks

 What is Cloud-Native Security?

-Cloud-native security refers to the practices and strategies designed to secure applications and services that are built and deployed in cloud environments.
-Unlike traditional security approaches that focus on protecting on-premises infrastructure, cloud-native security encompasses a broader scope, addressing unique challenges posed by cloud architectures, such as containers, microservices, and serverless computing.
+Cloud-native security refers to practices and strategies to secure applications and services built and deployed in cloud environments.
+Unlike traditional security approaches that focus on protecting on-premises infrastructure, cloud-native security encompasses a broader scope and addresses unique challenges cloud architectures pose, such as containers, microservices, and serverless computing.

 Key Characteristics of Cloud-Native Security

-- Shared Responsibility Model: In cloud environments, security is a shared responsibility between the cloud service provider and the customer.
-Understanding this model is essential for organizations to ensure they fulfill their security obligations.
+Shared Responsibility Model: In cloud environments, security is a shared responsibility between the cloud service provider and the customer.
+Organizations must understand this model to ensure they fulfill their security obligations.

 The Importance of Cloud-Native Security

 As organizations adopt cloud technologies, they encounter several security challenges.
-Traditional security tools and practices may not be effective in addressing the complexities of cloud-native environments.
+Traditional security tools and practices may not effectively address the complexities of cloud-native environments.
 Here are some reasons why cloud-native security is essential:

 – Increased Attack Surface: The shift to cloud technologies often leads to an expanded attack surface, as applications are accessible from anywhere.
 This necessitates robust security measures to protect sensitive data and resources.

-– Regulatory Compliance: Many industries are subject to strict regulatory requirements regarding data protection and privacy.
+– Regulatory Compliance: Many industries are subject to strict data protection and privacy regulations.
 Cloud-native security helps organizations meet these compliance obligations.

 – Business Continuity: Security breaches can lead to downtime, financial losses, and reputational damage.
 Implementing cloud-native security measures helps ensure business continuity by safeguarding applications and data.